Malmaison Pyramid Garden Obelisk

 Focal points are essential to every successful garden design.
 What makes them so indispensable is the way in which they structure our spatial impressions.
 A path that leads nowhere rarely succeeds in rousing our interest.
 What creates a sense of suspense is a judiciously placed bench, a pavilion, a sculpture or a striking column.
 Focal points such as these give a garden a coherent structure when viewed from different perspectives, transforming it into a succession of breath-taking images.

-With our Malmaison Rose Pyramid you can lend your garden a distinctively personal note.
-It is the perfect focal point, bringing imperial splendour to your rose garden.
+Are you looking for an eye-catching structure to create a focal point in your garden?
+If so, you need look no further than this spectacular pyramid garden obelisk.
+With our Malmaison Pyramid Garden Obelisk you can lend your garden a distinctively personal note.
+It really is the perfect focal point, bringing imperial splendour to your rose garden.
 We have named this magnificent pyramid in recognition of the Empress Josephine, wife of Napoleon I. It was she who created Europe’s first rosarium at Malmaison Park.

 The first granite obelisks and pyramids – rays of the sun god made stone – were erected thousands of years ago in ancient Egypt.
 They were built to create a spiritual link between the human world and the ancient Egyptian deities.
 These stone monoliths have one thing in common with the metal pyramids which can be found in the gardens of our day: their shape.
 While their religious significance has long faded, their powerful geometric forms are now prized for their uniquely decorative qualities.
 As a support for climbing plants, the pyramid introduces into your garden an intriguingly new dimension of exquisite colour and blissful spirituality.
 While clematis will grow unaided along the decorative pyramid frames, roses will need to be tied in place..